obiba/rock-doc/rest/rserver.rst

      rockr.start(conn)

   :reqheader Authorization: As described in the :ref:`rest-auth` section
+  :statuscode 200: Server is alive and functional.
+  :statuscode 401: User is not authenticated.
+  :statuscode 403: User does not have the appropriate role for this operation.
+  :statuscode 500: Server is alive but not functional.

 Stop
 ----

 .. http:delete:: /rserver

   Stop the R server.
 Ignored if the R server is not running.
+Be aware that all R sessions will be terminated.

   This entry point requires :ref:`rest-auth` of a user with ``administrator`` or ``manager`` role.